KOTORCommunityPatches/K1_Community_Patch/README.md

 * When talking to the Rakatan hologram in the Kashyyyk Lower Shadowlands, the player could freeze and the hologram could get stuck in an animation [ISSUE #346](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/346)
 * When talking to Yuthura in the Korriban Dreshdae cantina, the party could end up poorly positioned due to the cramped space [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * When the party exited the airlock on the Leviathan Bridge, they'd end up facing back the way they just came [ISSUE #526](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/526)
+* When trying to escape on the Hawk in Davik's Estate on Taris, the initial cutscene could be triggered repeatedly (Reported by th3w1zard1) [ISSUE #708](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/708)
 * When using Force persuade on the customs officer in the Tatooine Docking Bay, the animation would occur off-screen (Reported by darthbdaman) [ISSUE #308](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/308)
 * When War Droids were defeated, the sparks from their torso shot out behind them instead of forwards [ISSUE #492](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/492)
 * Xor's final encounter was extremely buggy, prone to ending in an unresolvable broken state (Reported by Yulaw9460) [ISSUE #397](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/397)